ais1209/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
+The data consists of two months of data from an anonymous individual collected during the months of October and November 2012, and include the number of steps taken in 5 minute intervals each day.
-Assuming the data set is in the current directory, unzip and load with `read.csv`.
+Assuming the archived data set is in the current directory, unzip and load with `read.csv` into data frame *rawData*.
 Convert the column containing dates into the `Date` format.

 ```r
 system("unzip activity.zip")